sboesebeck/morphium/README.md

 ## 🙏 Thanks

-Thanks to every contributor who helped ship Morphium 6.2.0 and to the MongoDB community for continuous feedback.
+Thanks to every contributor who helped ship the Morphium 6.2.x releases and to the MongoDB community for continuous feedback.

+A special thank-you goes to **Heiko Kopp** ([Bardioc1977](https://github.com/Bardioc1977)) for countless contributions, real-world feedback from large-scale production deployments, and the excellent [Quarkus Morphium Showcase](https://morphium.kopp-cloud.de/).

 ---